Are the optimists right?

-Change comes faster than we think.
+1. Change comes faster than we think

 The first insight is that disruptive technologies reliably beat our expectations of how fast they’ll displace the old way of doing things.

 It’s already happening.
 Cities are rolling out more charging stations, which makes electric car ownership more convenient, which leads more people to buy them, which drives down the price tag, which leads more people to buy them, etc – a virtuous cycle for the new thing.
-At the same time, some gas/petrol stations in the city shut down (due to falling demand), which makes non-electric car ownership less convenient, which leads fewer people to buy them, which lowers demand further (a vicious cycle for the old thing).
+At the same time, some gas/petrol stations in the city shut down (due to falling demand), which makes car ownership less convenient, which leads fewer people to buy them, which lowers demand further (a vicious cycle for the old thing).

-Arbib et al canvas several historical and recent examples on their way to concluding that technologies are going to transform society faster than we think.
+Arbib's team canvassed several historical and recent examples on their way to concluding that technologies are going to transform society faster than we think.
 It’s an obvious statement today, because we have all lived its truth, but it’s worth restating because we consistently set expectations for the future that are too much like the present.

-As one prominent example, they point to the Intergovernmental Panel on Climate Change (IPCC) forecasts for renewable energy adoption.
+As one prominent example, they point to the Intergovernmental Panel on Climate Change's (IPCC) forecasts for renewable energy adoption.
 In 2014, the IPCC’s best-case scenario assumed that solar, wind and geothermal power would supply 4% of the world’s energy by the year 2100.
 Now we’re on track to surpass that threshold by 2030.

-- Five fundamental production functions: Energy to power our work, Food to feed our bodies, Materials to make our tools, Transportation to move things through space, and Information & Communications for learning and collaboration.
+- Five core production functions: Energy to power our work, Food to feed our bodies, Materials to make our tools, Transportation to move things through space, and Information & Communications for learning and collaboration.

 - Technology, which enables each of these sectors to take inputs and make outputs.

 - An Organizing System (an O/S): the institutions, power politics, values, culture, norms and rituals that bind the population into a cooperative enterprise and keep the system stable.